0606tcm/learngit1/readme.txt

-Git is a version control ssytem
+Git is a distracbuted version control ssytem
 Git is free software